 In late November, when the plants begin to look tired and die, keep the old flower heads on the plants, resulting in the plants producing seeds.
 Allow the seeds to fall, and they will sit dormant in the soil.
 The fallen seeds will germinate and flower the following year again!

-Bonnie-Marie has been a part of the Gardenworld Nursery Team for 11 years, and she loves sharing her passion with other green thumbs.
+Bonnie-Marie worked at Gardenworld Nursery for 11 years, and she loves sharing her passion with other green thumbs.